Kaleb Eleby

-Kaleb Eleby (born March 13, 2000) is an American football quarterback for the Houston Roughnecks of the XFL.
+Kaleb Eleby (born March 13, 2000) is an American professional football quarterback.
 He played college football at Western Michigan.

-High school career
+Early life

 Eleby attended Pattonville High School in Maryland Heights, Missouri.
-During his career he had 9,735 passing yards and 95 touchdowns.
+During his senior year, he earned Class 5 Missouri Player of the Year, first team all-state, first team all-district and first-team all conference.
+Over his high school career, he surpassed every passing record at Pattonville High School with a total of 9,735 yards and 95 touchdowns.
 He committed to the Western Michigan University to play college football.

 College career

 Eleby entered his first year at Western Michigan in 2018 as a backup to Jon Wassink, before starting the final five games due to Wassink being injured.
 For the season he completed 92 of 147 passes for 1,092 yards, four touchdowns and three interceptions.
 After redshirting 2019, he took over as the full-time starter in 2020.
 He finished the season completing 98 of 152 passes for 1,699 yards, 18 touchdowns and two interceptions.
-Eleby returned as the starter in 2021.
+In 2021, he had his best season, throwing for 3,277 and 23 touchdowns and being named to the All-MAC Second Team.

 On January 4, 2022, Eleby declared for the 2022 NFL Draft.

 Professional career

+Seattle Seahawks

+After going undrafted he accepted an invitation to the Seattle Seahawks rookie mini-camp.

 Houston Roughnecks

-Eleby was selected by the Houston Roughnecks in the 2023 XFL Draft.
+Eleby was selected by the Houston Roughnecks in the 2023 XFL draft.
+He played in one game against the Arlington Renegades on April 23, 2023 where he threw 4/7 for 28 yards and ran once for 6 yards.
+He was released on December 15, 2023.

+Edmonton Elks

+On February 5, 2024, Eleby signed with the Edmonton Elks of the Canadian Football League (CFL).
+He was released on May 11.